Ensemble transport smoothing. Part I: Unified framework: Numerical demonstrations

 \subsection{Smoothing algorithms}

 Our experiments consider eight different smoothing algorithms: \begin{enumerate} \item a linear-map \textbf{multi-pass backward} EnTS, and its multi-pass EnRTSS counterpart, \item a linear-map \textbf{single-pass backward} EnTS, and its single-pass EnRTSS counterpart, \item a linear-map \textbf{multi-pass forward} EnTS, and its multi-pass EnFAS counterpart, \item a linear-map \textbf{dense} EnTS, and its EnKS counterpart. \end{enumerate} While the Kalman-type smoothers and their corresponding linear-map EnTS variants are formally equivalent, as described in Section~\ref{sec:ents_all}, for the purposes of this numerical exercise we use different implementations.
 For each linear EnTS, we explicitly build the lower block of the triangular map $\S $ by minimizing Equation~\ref{eq:objective_function}, via numerical optimization, over the space of affine maps with the appropriate prescribed sparsity pattern; then we realize the composite map explicitly via Equation~\ref{eq:composite_map}.
 Of course, as explained in Section~\ref{subsec:linear_maps}, these explicit operations are entirely unnecessary in practice: we already have closed-form expressions for the optimal affine triangular maps and for the corresponding composite maps.
 The more circuitous implementation undertaken here serves to verify the formal equivalence of Kalman-type smoothers and transport smoothers in the special case of linear updates.
+Both the Kalman and linear transport updates remain efficient in our implementations; for instance, the latter requires at most 0.03 sec per update in the example of Section~\ref{sec:lorenz63}, for ensemble size $N=1000$.

 Also, in the following experiments, we use a fully sample-based (empirical) formulation for both transport and Kalman-type smoothers unless otherwise specified.
 We note that the performance of Kalman-type smoothers can be improved through the use of semi-empirical identities in the covariance terms (e.g., Equation~\ref{eq:EnRTSS_expanded} and Equation~\ref{eq:EnKS_common}).
 However, these identities are restricted to cases where the errors are additive, Gaussian, and independent of the state, with known covariance matrices.
 To retain as much generality as possible, we will only assume the ability to sample the forecast and observation models, and will estimate all quantities involved directly from samples.